-Although we intend to apply to list our common stock on The Nasdaq Global Market, we cannot assure you that a trading market for our common stock will develop, or, if a trading market does develop, that it will be maintained.
+Although our common stock has been approved for listing on The Nasdaq Global Select Market, we cannot assure you that a trading market for our common stock will develop, or, if a trading market does develop, that it will be maintained.
 The stock markets, and securities of medical device companies in particular, have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many medical device companies.
 Stock prices of many medical device companies have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies.